enderandpeter/wpgithooks/README.md

 `remove.sh` removes the plugins and themes listed for deletion in the main project's `wp-addons.php`.

-`cleanup.example.sh` is a script that should be copied to `uploads/.setup/cleanup.sh` if additional commands should be run after the end of the setup.
+`cleanup.sh.example` is a script that should be copied to `uploads/.setup/cleanup.sh` if additional commands should be run after the end of the setup.

 `pre-commit` will use wp-cli to save the WordPress database to a SQL file named after the value in the `deploy` key in the git config, and then add this SQL file to the index.